moura-carlos/rails-tdd/example_rspec_tdd/README.md

   -> instantiates a new Calculator class
   -> Makes use of an instance method "sum" to add up two example numbers (5 and 7) -> expects the result returned by the "sum" method to be 12

+created new Person class
+created new spec/attributes folder to store the Person's class attribute related tests. created new attributes/attributes_spec.rb file to write the Person's class attribute related tests.